The Sacrament of Holy Orders

 The Diocese of Greensburg, like most dioceses, has particular guidelines and policies in place to govern and regulate the application process.
 However, each individual’s personal and professional background varies and is taken into account on a one-to-one basis.

-If you have a particular question regarding the possibility or viability of your own personal application, please contact the Associate Vocation Director for the Diocese of Greensburg, Father Tyler Bandura.
+If you have a particular question regarding the possibility or viability of your own personal application, please contact the Director for the Office of Priestly Vocations for the Diocese of Greensburg, Father Tyler Bandura.

 Learn more about vocations in the Diocese of Greensburg.